ttaubert/octoblog/source/_posts/2014-06-05-hash-based-message-authentication-codes-and-the-web-cryptography-api.markdown

 ## HMAC applications

-MACs are great when all you need integrity and authenticity but not secrecy, i.e. if you do not care about leaking the message contents but you do care about the identity of the sender - assuming that only the right person has the shared secret key.
+MACs are great when all you need is integrity and authenticity but not secrecy, i.e. if you do not care about leaking the message contents but you do care about the identity of the sender - assuming that only the right person has the shared secret key.